Twists of superconformal algebras: The Observables of a Twisted Superconformal Theory

 \begin{rmk} In the introduction to \cite{Beem_2015c}, it is observed that one way to obtain the desired structure of a vertex algebra in the twist is by choosing an embedding of $\su(1,1|2)$ into the superconformal algebra, so that $\su(1,1)$ acts on an affine subspace $\CC$ by antiholomorphic M\"obius transformations.
 From this point of view, the supercharge $\cQ$ is identified with an odd element of the complexification $\sl(2|2,\CC)$, which is chiral of rank $(2,0)$, and the subalgebra of $\cQ$-exact elements is a copy of $\sl(2,\CC)$ embedded diagonally in the even part of $\sl(2|2,\CC)$.
 The authors of \emph{loc. cit.} observe that such subalgebras only occur in a small number of examples of superconformal algebras (at least in Lorentzian signature), occurring in dimension 2, 4 and~6. \end{rmk}

-\begin{rmk} Given a vertex algebra of local operators along an affine subspace $\CC$ in such a twisted theory, \cite{Argyres:2022npi} enhance the vertex algebra to a vertex algebra that includes \emph{extended operators} in the directions transverse to the chosen complex plane (though not extended \emph{within} the complex plane).
+\begin{rmk} Given a vertex algebra of local operators along an affine subspace $\CC$ in such a twisted theory, \cite{ALW} enhance the vertex algebra to a vertex algebra that includes \emph{extended operators} in the directions transverse to the chosen complex plane (though not extended \emph{within} the complex plane).
+In their examples, these extended operators arise by using {\em real} even elements that generate the directions.
 We do not prove general results about such algebras of extended operators in this paper. \end{rmk}

 \begin{rmk} The examples of conformal twists studied by Beem {\it et al}, as discussed in Remark~\ref{su112_rmk} above, are designed so that the vertex algebra carries an action of $\sl(2,\CC)$.
 In fact, in their examples this action can be enhanced to an action of the Virasoro algebra (an infinite-dimensional Lie algebra).
 That is, the algebra of local operators is not just of a vertex algebra, but a vertex \emph{operator} algebra.
 It would be interesting to analyze exactly what conditions on the superconformal theory and a chosen conformal twist guarantee that this enhancement is possible. \end{rmk}